Peeyush-04/snipper/README.md

 # Snipper

 **Snipper** is a powerful, cross-platform, command-line snippet manager built in C++.
-It helps developers save, search, tag, edit, and manage reusable code snippets using a cargo-style CLI.
+It helps developers save, search, tag, edit, and manage reusable code snippets (currently using a cargo-style CLI).

 ## Features